Why Patients Need Ready-to-Use Glucagon in Their Diabetes Toolkits

 Life-Threatening

-Risk of death is 3x higher in patients with diabetes who experienced hypoglycemia compared to those who experienced either no or mild hypoglycemia.5,6
+Risk of death is 3x higher in patients with diabetes who experienced severe hypoglycemia compared to those who experienced either no or mild hypoglycemia.5,6

 helping hand icon